 Initially, one needs to pay the hostel fee and the rest of the semester tuition fee.
 The seat booking fee is adjusted in this amount.
 Soon after a whole lot of orientations and speeches, lectures begin, and you quickly become busy with your courses and projects.

-There is a document verification procedure to verify your undergrad marksheets for authenticity and fulfilment of eligibility criteria.
-This happened in September in IIT Bombay, which is about two months after commencement of classes.
+There is a document verification procedure to verify your undergrad mark sheets for authenticity and fulfillment of eligibility criteria.
+This happened in September in IIT Bombay, which is about two months after the commencement of classes.